72lions/WordpressAPI/README.md

 Wordpress PHP API
 =============

-A PHP api for read-only access to the Wordpress database.
+A PHP API for read-only access to the Wordpress database.
+It also has support for caching implementations.
+Defaults to Memcache.

 ### Getting Categories
 ```php